mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 So [...] you have to be very careful to deal with, or to live in the nondualistic world.
 It really depends on your activities.
 It’s not ideas.

-So, that is *prajna*.
-That’s why prajna is very profound wisdom to look at the structure of human beings, in terms of *essence*, and *function*, and also *essential principle* of wisdom.
+So, that is *prajñā*.
+That’s why prajñā is very profound wisdom to look at the structure of human beings, in terms of *essence*, and *function*, and also *essential principle* of wisdom.
 You have to see the human world very clearly.
 So it’s not an idea or discussion, it really depends on your activity: you have to *do* right now, right here.
 Because original nature is very pure, and [the] function is turning yourself inwardly to illuminate [yourself].
 So you have to just come back.
 In other words, you become you, and you settle yourself – you are *you*-ing, and then you settle down right now.
 Then you illuminate.
 That wisdom illuminates.

 In other words, if you want to be peaceful, *you* must be peaceful right now.
 How?
 Be peaceful.
 Peace is not *outside*.
 Peace is not [something] you can get now in your hand.
 So with your whole body and mind, demonstrate peace, right now, right here.
 And then, peace illuminates peace.